-Annual Drinking Water Quality Report Delta City 2017

-We're pleased to present to you this year's Annual Drinking Water Quality Report.
+Annual Drinking Water Quality Report Delta City 2019 We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water comes from two wells that provide groundwater.
+Our water committee that provide groundwater. the quality of your water.
+Our water comes from three wells that provide groundwater.